rstudio/rstudio-conf-2022-program/sessions/advanced-r/summarizing-projects-to-setting-tags.md

 Please write abstract below.
 You may use simple markdown (links, code style, bold, italics) -->

-Three possible applications of parsing code files for a typical R user (outside of background checks on syntax, dependencies, etc.) are:
+I'll walk through a few potential uses of parsing out the functions and packages in projects.

-1. Creating a reference manual With so many #rstats learning materials out there, it's often helpful to parse-out the functions from a project and create a summary table that complements your notes.
+* Creating a reference table: With so many #rstats learning materials out there, it's often helpful to parse-out the functions from a project and create a lookup table that complements your notes.

-2. Analyzing files A network visualization of the functions/packages (or other type of) analysis provides insights as to which files/projects are most related to one another as well as which packages are most central to a body of work.
+* Analyzing files: A network visualization of the packages may provide insights as to which files or projects are most related to one another as well as which packages are most central to a body of work.

-3. Setting tags Picking good consistent tags for your blogdown website is hard.
+* Setting tags: Picking good consistent tags for your blogdown website is hard.
 It's easier to just parse out the packages in each post and use those to organize your website.